smithijk/vcf_fdw_postgresql/README.md

 AS (pos INT, chrom TEXT, id TEXT, "HG00096" TEXT, "HG00126" TEXT)
 ```

-Query below does the same as above but much more quickly via an intermediate table.
+The query below does the same as above but much more quickly via an intermediate table.

 ```sql
 SELECT proc_vcf_gtwide_create('test_vcf_gt_wide', '/path/to/vcf_files/*.vcf.gz');